ARX-0/VSDSquadraonMini_Research_intern/README.md

 Its function is rd, rs1 sets rd to 1 if rs1 equals zero, otherwise sets rd to 0

 ANDI, ORI, XORI are logical operations that perform bitwise AND, OR, and XOR on register rs1 and the sign-extended 12-bit immediate and place the result in rd.
-Note, XORI rd, rs1, -1 performs a bitwise logical inversion of register rs1
+Note an example, XORI rd, rs1, -1 performs a bitwise logical inversion of register rs1

+rd = rs & imm ,rd = rs | imm ,rd = rs ^ imm are some examples respectively.